-The budget should set forth the amount by which, if any, the projected expenditures exceed revenues and the net cost of public health services.
+The law requires the City to set the budget equal to the amount, if any, by which the projected expenditures exceed revenues and the net cost of public health services.
 If there is a net cost of public health services, the budget is subject to mayoral review and approval.
 The mayor may approve or reject and return the budget to the BPHC.
 If the budget is accepted, the mayor shall include the net cost of public services in the City's annual budget and may submit supplementary appropriations as needed.
 The BPHC must adopt its budget no later than the second Wednesday in June.